Rekhansika/ecommerce-follow-along/README.md

 * Separate folders for frontend and backend.
 * A functional Login Page in the frontend.
 * Completed setting for tailwind-css.

+# Milestone 3

+* Organized the backend folder structure for scalability.
+* Connected the server to MongoDb using Mongoose.
+* Implemented error-handling middleware for API stability.